-

 The distribution of district, neighbourhood and local parks allows us to have a balanced level of the quality of space across the City.

-Harry Patterson Park is classified as a
+Harry Patterson Park is classified as a local park.

-How can I share my feedback?
 Stage one of engagement is currently closed – stay tuned for the second stage later this year, and follow this page for email updates.

 We want our engagement process to be accessible by all.
 In addition to the online survey, you could share your feedback by contacting us: